BBSISK/mathapp/scripts/README.md

 # Scripts Directory

-This directory contains utility scripts and tools for managing the Math Master application.
+This directory contains utility scripts and tools for managing the AgentMath.app application.

 ## Directory Structure